Mapping CO Ice in a Star-Forming Filament in the 3 kpc Arm with JWST: Results

 \subsection{Mass Recovery}

 The mass measured using extinction is several times larger than the mass measured using the X-factor.
-Table \ref{tab:mass_ratio} shows that only $\sim$42-60\% of the mass measured with $\mathrm{A_V}$ is recovered using \ce{CO} gas estimates for the total mass.
-This implies that the mass of resolved cold, dense, star-forming clouds measured with the X-factor are severely underestimated, as \ce{CO} freezeout reduces the amount of \ce{CO} in the gas phase.
-This freezeout of star-forming gas is likely one of the contributing factors to the observed scatter in the Kennicutt-Schmidt relation.
+Table \ref{tab:mass_ratio} shows that only $\sim$42-60\% of the mass measured with $\mathrm{A_V}$ is recovered using CO gas estimates for the total mass.
+This implies that the masses of resolved cold, dense, star-forming clouds measured with the X-factor are underestimated, as CO freeze-out reduces the amount of CO in the gas phase.
+This freeze-out of star-forming gas \reftwo{could be} one of the contributing factors to the observed scatter in the Kennicutt-Schmidt relation.

-As discussed in Section \ref{sec:ice_frac}, most of the \ce{CO} in the filament is locked away in the ice phase, leading to the discrepancy between the measured masses.
-When we add the mass measured using the amount of \ce{CO} locked up in ice, we estimate the mass measured with extinction $\mathrm{A_V}$, with the total mass measured with \ce{CO} gas and ice being 152-161\% of the mass measured with extinction $\mathrm{A_V}$.
-Table \ref{tab:mass_ratio} shows the ratio of the total mass measured with \ce{CO} gas and ice to the mass measured with extinction $\mathrm{A_V}$.
+As discussed in Section \ref{sec:ice_frac}, most of the CO in the filament is locked away in the ice phase, leading to the discrepancy between the measured masses.
+When we add the mass measured using the amount of CO locked up in ice, we estimate the mass measured with extinction $\mathrm{A_V}$, with the total mass measured with CO gas and ice being 152-161\% of the mass measured with extinction $\mathrm{A_V}$.
+Table \ref{tab:mass_ratio} shows the ratio of the total mass measured with CO gas and ice to the mass measured with extinction $\mathrm{A_V}$. \reftwo{While CO freeze-out is affecting CO rotational line emission, the degree of uncertainty in mass recovery is less than a factor of two for the filament.}

-In Section \ref{sec:parent}, we measured a total mass of \SI{7373}{M_\odot}, with an average surface density of $145 \pm$\SI{36}{M_\odot pc^{-2}}, for the large scale parent cloud of the filament.
-When we add the mass inferred from\ce{CO} locked in ice to the mass measurement using the standard X-factor, the total mass of the parent cloud becomes \SI{1.3e4}{M_\odot}.
+In Section \ref{sec:parent}, we measured a total mass of \reftwo{the parent cloud of} $\mathrm{7.4\times10^3~M_\odot}$ using the X-factor, with an average surface density of $150 \pm40~\mathrm{M_\odot pc^{-2}}$. \reftwo{If the metallicity of the filament is truly higher than solar, then we expect that the X-factor is lower, and the mass of the filament cloud as traced by CO gas is even lower than expected from dust extinction measurements.} When we add the mass inferred from CO locked in ice to the mass measurement using the standard X-factor, the total mass of the parent cloud becomes $\mathrm{1.3\times10^4~M_\odot}$.